MartinTichovsky/jest-collector/README.md

 [_an array of matches_]

-The collector is mocking every file with exports by default.
-In cases when you would like to include only a specific file to being processed by the collector and mock the exports, you can include it with the `includeImports` option.
+The collector mocks every file with exports by default.
+In case you want to include only a specific file to being processed and mocked by the collector, you can use the `includeImports` option.
 If there is a match in `excludeImports` option for the same file as in `includeImports`, the file will not be processed by the collector.
 You can provide a [`match`](#matches) pattern.

 _Example:_